itsSanalog/sanalog.net/sanastro/src/content/reviews/preface.md

 *Why are scores worth 10% less than tiers?*

 I use scores for value judgements, while tiers are generally reserved for objective evaluation.
 My personal opinion loses worth by virtue of it being mine.
+Should the number (`n`) of scores and tiers be different, scores will have 100% weightage, as well as a modified formula to obtain a more accurate average.

 *Why not use a multiplier of 91 each so you get a clean 100 max?*